Terminal-2 icon

 • TotalAmount: The transaction amount.

-In the double-tap redeem flow, you can omit TotalAmount when you don't know the amount yet.
+In the double-tap redeem flow, you can omit TotalAmount when you do not know the amount yet.
 Or you can also change the transaction amount later, in the payment request.

 2. When you receive the card acquisition response, keep the TimeStamp and TransactionID from the POIData.POITransactionID.
 You need these details later in your payment request.